viper-010/Python_YT/25-Operations-on-Tuples/Tutorial/25_02_tuple-methods.md

 ```python
 tuple.index(element, start, end)
 ```
-Note: This method raises a ValueError if the element is not found in the tuple.
+**Note**: This method raises a ValueError if the element is not found in the tuple.

 ### Example
 ```python